 Seth & Nala in Venice Beach, California Seth & Mylo collaborating in Los Angeles.

-Since then, Seth has developed a career as a Lifestyle Pet Photographer, accepting commissions and commercial assignments, collaborating with dozens of publishers and exhibiting his artwork in galleries around the world.
+Seth has developed a career as an animal photographer, accepting commissions and commercial assignments, collaborating with dozens of publishers and exhibiting his artwork in galleries around the world.
 His work has been published in National Geographic Magazine, The New York Times Magazine and in hundreds of other magazines, newspapers and calendars.
-Seth has appeared on Good Morning America, NBC NIGHTLY NEWS with Brian Williams, CBS This Morning, The Meredith Vieria Show, NPR Morning Edition, The Insider and Inside Edition.
+Seth has appeared on Good Morning America, NBC Nightly News with Brian Williams, The Today Show, CBS This Morning, Fox and Friends, The Meredith Vieria Show, NPR Morning Edition, The Insider and Inside Edition.
+Seth collaborated with TD Ameritrade in Cape Town, South Africa in creating a television commercial showcasing his work.
 He has traveled the world in pursuit of his passion, working with animals on five continents.
 Seth's non-profit campaign, One Picture Saves a Life, inspires, empowers and educates animal ambassadors around the world to improve the image of rescue and adoption through positive photography.

 Seth lives in Venice, CA. He loves 80's music and is a fan of the DeLorean automobile.
 He plans to one day go back in time, and change nothing.
 His rescue dog, Baby Nala, is his very best pal.
 People often say that Seth and Nala have similar hairstyles.